RetricSu/polyjuice-providers-http/README.md

 # Polyjuice Provider

+`note: in this branch, the ethers lib is based on ethers 5.2.0 version, while the main branch is based on 5.4.0.`

 a godwoken-polyjuice compatible library for ethereum utilities in JavaScript like `ethers` and `web3js`.

 now you can call your smart-contract on godwoken-polyjuice with metamask and eth address.